 - TOP 10 LIST

-TOP 10: Traps & Tips - Why Infrastructure Projects Fail
+Traps & Tips Why Infrastructure Projects Fail

-August 2022
+July 2022

 Time delays and millions of dollars can be wasted on infrastructure projects due to poor project planning, management and delivery practices.
-ArcBlue’s Infrastructure Lead, Shane Lamont explores the Top 10 Traps for infrastructure project failure and Tips to avoid these project traps.

-Common Trap: Little-to-no project planning
+1 Little-to-no project planning

 Poor project planning and management is a leading root cause of infrastructure project failure.
 Poor planning and management of infrastructure projects may lead to negative effects on the duration, cost and quality completion of projects.

-Good planning involves the project team, not just the project manager.
+TIP: Good planning involves the project team, not just the project manager.
 Successful projects plan early at project initiation, and uses team resources wisely to define project value, risks, needs, resources and milestones.
 Infrastructure project requirements and risk profile may change during the course of a project.
 The project team as a collective, should constantly revisit, reshape and refine the project plan to make sure the project is agile and adjust accordingly.

-Common Trap: Lack of project leadership & stakeholder alignment
+2 Lack of project leadership & stakeholder alignment

 A lack of infrastructure project sponsorship and leadership will cause failure in a project.
 The project leader is someone who sets the direction of a project, influences stakeholders and motivates the team to steer and implement the project to successful completion.
-Lack of project leadership could result in poor decision making or the project not delivering on true opportunity.
+Lack of project leadership could result in poor decision-making or the project not delivering on true opportunity.

-Allocate a project leader to support the project manager, that has the right experience, capabilities and level of stakeholder influence for the project size, nature and complexity.
+TIP: Allocate a project leader to support the project manager, that has the right experience, capabilities and level of stakeholder influence for the project size, nature and complexity.
 The project leader must be accessible, set direction, seek feedback, foster innovation, integrate cross-functional capabilities and collaboration, resolve issues, and make timely and effective project decisions.

-Common Trap: Project governance ambiguity & process repetition
+3 Project governance ambiguity & process repetition

-A key element of infrastructure project governance, addresses how decision rights and alignment between accountabilities and authority are disseminated and assigned between the project team and executives.
+TIP: A key element of infrastructure project governance, addresses how decision rights and alignment between accountabilities and authority are disseminated and assigned between the project team and executives.
 Additionally, it is important to consider which procurement approach will best balance the control of project cost and risk against achieving long-term economic, social and environmental benefits that may be realised over several decades.

-Common Trap: Lack of project resource planning & team diversity
+4 Lack of project resource planning & team diversity

 A lack of project resources and cross-functional capability to adequately address the project schedule and critical tasks.

-For a cross-functional team to be successful, the team must be made up of experts whose capabilities complement one another.
-The members of the project team must be carefully chosen and include individuals who are not just capable, but are excellent in their particular field so that the work required of them is delivered with minimal lapses.
+TIP: For a cross-functional team to be successful, the team must be made up of experts whose capabilities complement one another.
+The members of the project team must be carefully chosen and include individuals who are not just capable but are excellent in their particular field so that the work required of them is delivered with minimal lapses.

-Common Trap: Misalignment between design & construct interface
+5 Misalignment between design & construct interface

-Ensure that all stakeholders and project team members understand the relationship, interface and risk transfer between the design and construct of all project components.
+TIP: Ensure that all stakeholders and project team members understand the relationship, interface and risk transfer between the design and construct of all project components.
 Implement project mechanisms and the right procurement approach to improve communication, collaboration, outcomes and risk transfer among the various stakeholders and participants.

-Common Trap: Poor business case project cost estimates
+6 Poor business case project cost estimates

-Recent data shows that infrastructure projects on average exceed business case cost estimates by 7%, additionally 10% of projects went over their estimated costs by 49% or more (i).
+Recent data shows that infrastructure projects on average exceed business case cost estimates by 7%, additionally, 10% of projects went over their estimated costs by 49% or more (i).

-One way to improve business case cost estimates is to ensure cost estimators learn from infrastructure project history of cost overruns.
+TIP: One way to improve business case cost estimates is to ensure cost estimators learn from infrastructure project history of cost overruns.
 Rigorous cost estimations should include reference forecasting.
 This is a technique of comparing cost estimates for a project to the cost of similar projects in similar regions that have already been built.
 Unlike most current cost estimation techniques, reference forecasting should include supply chain analysis, market competitiveness and volatility, and an allowance for unknown risks.

-Common Trap: Poor or over-specified scopes of work
+7 Poor or over-specified scopes of work

 Anything that is not included in the scope of work may be the subject of a variation under the construction contract.
 As such, the scope of the work must be detailed, accurate, complete and fit for purpose.
 There can be significant time, cost, quality and risk impacts to the project if the scope of work is incomplete, contains errors, or is not fit for purpose.

-A vital element of infrastructure projects is a clearly defined and fit for purpose scope of work, which will reduce the likelihood of project variations.
+TIP: A vital element of infrastructure projects is a clearly defined and fit-for-purpose scope of work, which will reduce the likelihood of project variations.
 The construction contract should set out the process for varying the scope of work.
 Scope variations will usually have time and cost implications and are common with infrastructure projects.
 The more time spent at the start of the project clarifying and confirming the scope requirements, with the design consultant and construction contractor, can result in greater time and cost during the project.

-Common Trap: Lack of collaboration & innovation
+8 Lack of collaboration & innovation

-Rigid and inflexible procurement and contracting approaches are creating barriers to innovation and resulting in poor infrastructure value for money outcomes.
+Rigid and inflexible procurement and contracting approaches are creating barriers to innovation and resulting in poor infrastructure value-for-money outcomes.

-Greater supplier collaboration and value engineering during the procurement process is critical to improving infrastructure innovation and sustainability.
+TIP: Greater supplier collaboration and value engineering during the procurement process is critical to improving infrastructure innovation and sustainability.
 The procurement process should consider industry briefings, greater transparency, improved clarification management, and a competitive collaborative dialogue process.

-Common Trap: Project risks inappropriately allocated
+9 Project risks inappropriately allocated

 Infrastructure projects involve a significant level of risk, with potentially major consequences.
 A lack of understanding by the stakeholder and the project team, and inappropriate allocation of risk can reduce the level of market participation and increase project costs.

-Project risk assessment should be completed at the project initiation stage and continually reviewed through each stage of the project to ensure appropriate management of project risks.
+TIP: Project risk assessment should be completed at the project initiation stage and continually reviewed through each stage of the project to ensure appropriate management of project risks.
 PESTLE risk analysis tools should be considered to provide a more holistic analysis of key risk factors (Political, Economic, Sociological, Technological, Legal and Environmental).

-Common Trap: Construction contract and commercial ambiguity
+10 Construction contract and commercial ambiguity

 Ambiguities arise in construction contracts for a variety of reasons.
 Avoiding construction contracts and commercial ambiguity should be a primary goal when drafting and negotiating construction contracts and commercials.
 This helps to ensure that you achieve value for money and a sustainable infrastructure solution, and avoid lengthy and expensive legal disputes.

-Follow these five tips to minimise ambiguities:
+TIP: Follow these five tips to minimise ambiguities:

 - Keep your writing simple, clear and concise – using plain English and shorter sentences will make your contracts easier to read and understand.